a.k.a. | | |

 ---|

-Who gets baptized and why? | Saved people get baptized as a public demonstration of their new lives.[10] | The believing but unsaved get baptized as part of their salvation. |
+Who gets baptized and why? | Saved people get baptized as a public demonstration of their new lives.[10] | The unsaved, typically as infants, get baptized as the first sacrament of Christian initiation, cleansing them of all sins.[4] |

 ---|